Session 3 - Module A: Advanced Orchestration Patterns¶

 The core workflow data tracks the fundamental elements: message sequences using operator.add

-for automatic aggregation, task queues for work distribution, and branch status tracking for parallel execution monitoring.
+for automatic aggregation, data batch queues for work distribution, and branch status tracking for parallel execution monitoring across distributed data processing clusters.

-Next, we add the coordination mechanisms that enable sophisticated branch management:
+Next, we add the coordination mechanisms that enable sophisticated branch management for data consistency:

-sync_points: Dict[str, List[str]] # Which branches must sync at each point
+sync_points: Dict[str, List[str]] # Which branches must sync for data integrity

 execution_timeline: List[Dict[str, Any]]

-Synchronization mechanisms enable sophisticated coordination patterns.
-Sync points define where branches must wait for each other, dependencies prevent out-of-order execution, and the timeline provides audit trails for debugging.
+Synchronization mechanisms enable sophisticated coordination patterns for data consistency.
+Sync points define where processing branches must wait for data integrity checks, dependencies prevent out-of-order processing that could corrupt data lineage, and the timeline provides audit trails for compliance and debugging.

-Finally, we include the advanced control systems and enterprise monitoring capabilities:
+Finally, we include the advanced control systems and enterprise monitoring capabilities for large-scale data processing:

 workflow_mode: str # "parallel", "sequential", "adaptive"